 We know from looking at the development path of sectors in the economy that many exhibit an ‘S-curve’ pattern.
 Initial low and volatile volumes make way for a breakthrough company to accelerate growth before a market saturates.
 At this point, old sectors mature and decline – replaced by the next overlapping innovation.

-We believe traditional rental industries are being disrupted by the sharing economy as established industries mature and are displaced by a new “Sharing S-curve”.
+We believe traditional rental industries are being disrupted by the sharing economy as established industries mature and are displaced by a “Sharing S-curve”.

-We compared the revenue potential in five new ‘sharing economy’ sectors (peer-to-peer finance, online staffing, peer-to-peer accommodation, car sharing and music and video streaming) with the potential in five traditional ‘rental’ sectors (equipment rental, B&B and hostels, car rental, book rental and DVD rental).
+In PwC research conducted in 2014, we compared the revenue potential in five new ‘sharing economy’ sectors (peer-to-peer finance, online staffing, peer-to-peer accommodation, car sharing and music and video streaming) with the potential in five traditional ‘rental’ sectors (equipment rental, B&B and hostels, car rental, book rental and DVD rental).

 We used the resulting S-curve and model as a base for our expectations of the future growth for each sector.

 S-curve based on industry reports, company revenue data and subject-matter expertise

 PwC research conducted in 2014 estimated that the five main sharing economy sectors generate $15bn in global revenues, making up just 5% of total revenue generated by the ten sectors we looked at.